peachpiecompiler/peachpie/README.md

 There are currently two ways of using PeachPie via `dotnet`: in your favorite shell or comfortably in Visual Studio using our official extension.

-### Visual Studio
+### IDEs

+You can comfortably work with PeachPie in your favorite IDEs.
 Download our official [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vs), which makes working with PeachPie compiler as convenient as possible.
 The extension allows you to easily create a new project using our templates, build & debug, profile your PHP code using the VS diagnostic tools and deploy your project to Azure:

 <p align="center">
 <a href="https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vs" target="_blank"><img src="https://github.com/iolevel/peachpie-vs/blob/master/imgs/peachpie-new-project.gif?raw=true"
 alt="Peachpie Extension" border="10" /></a>
 </p>

+You can also use VS Code or Rider to build and debug PeachPie projects.

 ### Command line building